 The Settings page enables you to change multiple configurations, such as the time zone, the complexity of your password, alert e-mail account information, and license information.

 Please note that if you edit the host settings you'll also edit the settings of all the tenants that did not update their settings with custom values.

 The Settings page is organized with tabs, as follows:

 - General tab - change the time zone

 - Application tab - allows you to create Tenants, change the terms and conditions URL, and give a custom title to your Orchestrator instance.

-- Deployment tab - displays the NuGet feed where packages versions are maintained, and the API key required to use it.
+- Deployment tab - displays the NuGet feed where packages versions are maintained, the API key required to use it, as well as the Secure Deployment option.
 This information is provided by default.